groff_out(5) — Linux manual page

 line following this command starts with a + character this

-line is interpreted as a continuation line in the
+line is interpreted as a continuation line in the following

 ddc Move right dd (exactly two decimal digits) basic units u,